grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 ## Groups

 A note on [groups](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/tags-and-groups/#groups), they don't work with async APIs either, there is no workaround as of yet.
 Here's the [GitHub issue](https://github.com/grafana/k6/issues/2728) that you can follow to keep up-to-date with relevant news on a group API that works with async APIs.

-# Upcoming major breaking changes

-This is likely the last significant breaking change until the browser module is considered stable enough to be a non-experimental module in k6.
-When the browser module is no longer experimental, this should only be a small change in the import path from `k6/experimental/browser` to `k6/browser`.

-For more information on graduating extension out of experimental, refer to the [extension graduation process](http://grafana.com/docs/k6/<K6_VERSION>/extensions/explanations/extension-graduation/).

 # Where to get extra help